Sales teams spend as much as 50% of their time on unproductive prospecting.

 - Customers with the highest lifetime value: These are the clients that bring the highest total net profit a company earns from any customer.
 Customer lifetime value help determine how much to spend on customer acquisition.

 - Product or service usage: Look for customers that use your products or services most frequently.

 - Customer advocacy: You may consider companies that publicly advocate for your services as your best customers.
 They can be participating in case studies you make, as well as online reviews.
-As much as 90% of consumers trust online reviews as much as personal recommendations.
+This is important because 76% of buyers trust online reviews as much as they trust personal recommendations.
+(BrightLocal)

 5. Build Personas

 All of the above brings us to building the actual buyer personas for your business.

 Even though your search for an ideal customer is a search for other businesses and B2B companies, don’t forget that they are composed of people and their personalities.

 After identifying their attributes in the previous steps, try your best to identify the individuals within the companies you are marketing to.